January 4, 2021

 - Someone who wants rich rewards.
-Charge cards often come with rich offerings, such as generous rewards for business expenses, say advertising and computer supplies from select vendors with The Business Gold Rewards from American Express Open.
+Charge cards often come with rich offerings, such as generous rewards for business expenses, say advertising and computer supplies from select vendors with American Express Business Gold Card.

 - A person who doesn’t mind a high annual fee.
 These cards typically have a high annual fee, but at the same time, their rewards can be pretty great, so it’s a tradeoff.